dallaskurd/Software-Engineering-Project/README.md

 Zach wrote the code for the Holidays, the readme and the user manual.
 He tried the event categories with Jason and Safer's help but failed.
 Zach also organized meetings with the group.

 All team members attended meetings and provided meaningful input to the implementation and the progress of the app.
+We met regularly to ask questions of each others code and to make the best methods to work with the end product without having to back-track work.
+To reiterate once again, the bulk of our commits were implemented through Jason by passing him code to check and implement seemlessly with the existing main program.